The Patriot's Primer on American Liberty (Part 1)

-The Federalist Papers, considered to be the definitive explication of our Constitution's original intent, clearly delineate constitutional interpretation.
-In Federalist No. 78, Alexander Hamilton wrote, “[The Judicial Branch] may truly be said to have neither FORCE nor WILL, but merely judgment. … Liberty can have nothing to fear from the judiciary alone, but would have everything to fear from its union with either of the other departments.”
+The Federalist Papers clearly delineate constitutional interpretation.
+In Federalist No. 78, Alexander Hamilton wrote, “[The judicial branch] may truly be said to have neither FORCE nor WILL, but merely judgment. … Liberty can have nothing to fear from the judiciary alone, but would have everything to fear from its union with either of the other departments.”

-In Federalist No. 81, Hamilton declared, "[T]here is not a syllable in the [Constitution] which directly empowers the national courts to construe the laws according to the spirit of the Constitution. ...
-[T]he Constitution ought to be the standard of construction for the laws, and that wherever there is an evident opposition, the laws ought to give place to the Constitution.”
-And yet this non-existent “spirit” is the essence of the so-called "living constitution," as amended by judicial diktat rather than its prescribed method in Article V.
+In Federalist No. 81, Hamilton declared, “There is not a syllable in the [Constitution] which directly empowers the national courts to construe the laws according to the spirit of the Constitution. … The Constitution ought to be the standard of construction for the laws, and that wherever there is an evident opposition, the laws ought to give place to the Constitution.”
+And yet this non-existent “spirit” is the essence of today’s “living constitution” as amended by judicial diktat rather than its prescribed method in Article V.

 The first significant instance of constitutional interpretation by the federal judiciary was the 1803 case of Marbury v.
 Madison.
 The Supreme Court, under Chief Justice John Marshall, denied a plaintiff’s claim because it relied on the Judiciary Act of 1789, which the court ruled unconstitutional.

-So determined was Roosevelt to enact his social welfare policies in defiance of constitutional limitations on the role of the central government, that in 1937 he sought to increase the number of justices on the Supreme Court from nine to 15, with the expectation that his appointees would give him a favorably predisposed activist majority.
-(It is no coincidence that the term “living constitution” was coined the same year.)
+So determined was FDR to overstep the constitutional limits on the executive branch that in 1937 he attempted to increase the number of justices on the Supreme Court from nine to 15, with the expectation that his six newly minted appointees would give him a favorably predisposed activist majority.
+(It’s no coincidence that the term “living constitution” was coined that same year.)

-In effect, Roosevelt had successfully converted the Judicial Branch from one of independent review according to Rule of Law to one of subservience according to political will.
+In effect, Roosevelt successfully converted the judicial branch from one of independent review according to Rule of Law into one of subservience according to the rule of men.

-In the decades that followed, the notion of a “living constitution,” one subject to contemporaneous judicial interpretation informed by political agendas, became the standard in federal courts.
-With increasing frequency, judicial activists, jurists who “legislate from the bench” by issuing rulings at the behest of like-minded special-interest political constituencies, were nominated and confirmed to the Supreme Court.
+In the decades that followed, the notion of a “living constitution,” one subject to contemporaneous judicial interpretation molded by political agendas, became the standard in federal courts.
+With increasing frequency, judicial activists — jurists who “legislate from the bench” by issuing rulings at the behest of like-minded special-interest constituencies — were nominated and confirmed to the Supreme Court.

-Since then, judicial despots have not only undermined the plain language of our Constitution, but have done equal injury to the Bill of Rights.
+Since then, activist judges have not only undermined the plain language of our Constitution but have also done equal injury to the Bill of Rights.

-By the 1980s, judges had seemingly become the final arbiter of our Constitution, and its adulteration was so commonplace that Supreme Court Justice Thurgood Marshall would frequently lecture on “The Constitution: A Living Document," in defense of constitutional interpretation based upon contemporaneous moral, political and cultural circumstances.
+By the 1980s, the adulteration of our Constitution by its Supreme Court arbiters was so commonplace that Justice Thurgood Marshall would frequently lecture on “The Constitution: A Living Document.”
+He defended constitutional interpretation based upon contemporaneous moral, political and cultural circumstances.